-As the methodology uses the cross-section of the object to mesh the surface, one coordinate (for example the z coordinate) can be obtained from a common coordinate using the least square method for example.
+As the methodology uses the cross-section of the object to mesh the surface, one coordinate (for example the z coordinate) can be obtained from a common coordinate using the least square method, for example, for each slice.

 It is important to note that the width of cloud of points is function of the reading equipment and the used resolution defines the number of CM for defining the contour of the object.